abbasudo/laravel-purity/index.md

         ])->get();
 ```
 ### Livewire
-to add filter to your livewire app, first define `$filters` variable in your component and pass it to filter or sort method:
+to add filter to your livewire app, first define `$filters` variable in your component and pass it to the filter or sort method:
 ```php
 // component